gcp-terraform-workshop/terraform-workshop-labs/205-network-load-balancer-gcp/README.md

 1. Change the instance count on `google_compute_instance_group_manager`
 2. Change other parameters to see how the instances change [Google Compute Instance Manager](https://www.terraform.io/docs/providers/google/r/compute_instance_group_manager.html) data resource.
+3. Look at other options for load balancing and forwarding.
+[Google Compute Forwarding Rule](https://www.terraform.io/docs/providers/google/r/compute_forwarding_rule.html).
+Try limiting the forwarding to only port 8000.